Brannon-Alcantar/hello-world/README.md

 # hello-world
 First repository on Git Hub!

 Hey there!
 My name is Brannon!
-I am a highschooler just learning the basics of computer programming.
-I aspire to learn alot more about the programming world and to become a proficient programmer!
+Im a full time college student looking to build my programming skills in several different languages.
+Hoping to find a job in software development/programming.